bencoveney/learning-assembly/ltpwa/memory.md

 - `%rax`: `0x0b` as the system call number.
 - `%rdi`: Memory address to unmap.
 - `%rsi`: Size of memory to unmap.

+### Memory Pools

+Allocate/deallocate in groups, for example:

+- Server receives a request.
+- Server allocates memory (multiple times from a pool) for handling that request.
+- Server processes request and returns a response.
+- Server deallocates all memory (for that request's pool) at once.

+Useful for patterns where groups of allocations share a lifetime.